What is the difference between a CELTA and a CertTESOL and between TEFL and TESOL?

 I work full-time.
 Can I do this course in my spare time?

 The part-time course is designed to fit around a typical working trainee's schedule.
 The two evenings a week start at 1800, hopefully allowing you to finish your working day before coming to class.
 In addition there are alternative Saturday morning sessions.
+However, be advised that the course is demanding, so please avoid additional serious commitments.

 I'm not sure if I am capable of this course.
 What sort of support can you give me?